microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/emitDecoratorMetadata.md

 ---
 display: "Emit Decorator Metadata"
+oneline: "Adds additional type metadata to decorators in emitted code"
 ---

 Enables experimental support for emitting type metadata for decorators which works with the module [`reflect-metadata`](https://www.npmjs.com/package/reflect-metadata).